rsalmei/alive-progress/README.md

 `alive_progress` will always try to keep up with Python, so starting from version 2.0, I'll drop support for all Python versions which enter EoL.
 See their schedule [here](https://endoflife.date/python).

-But don't worry if you can't migrate yet, just do not update the `alive_progress` version on your project and you're good, since my published PyPI versions are perpetual and will still work very well for the Python they were designed to.
+But don't worry if you can't migrate just yet: `alive_progress` versions are perennial, so just keep using the one that works for you and you're good.
+<br>I just strongly recommend setting older `alive_progress` packages in a requirements.txt file with the following formats.
+These will always fetch the latest build releases previous to a given version, so, if I ever release bug fixes, you'll get them too.

 ### For new Python 2.7 and 3.5